 Bearings are employed to fulfill several functions including reduction of friction, transfer of motion and carriage of loads.
 We design, manufacture and market a broad portfolio of bearing products.
-The following table provides a summary of our product segments:
+The following table provides a summary of our four reportable product segments: Plain Bearings; Roller Bearings; Ball Bearings; and Other.
+The Other segment consists of three minor operating locations that do not fall into the above segmented categories and do not meet the quantitative thresholds for separate disclosure.

-Net Sale s for the Fiscal Year End led Segment A pril 3, 2010 Ma arch 28, 2009 Ma arch 29, 2008 Representative Applications Plain Bearings \$ 134,303 (48.9)% \$ 166,658 (46.8)% \$ Aircraft engine controls and landing gear Missile launchers Mining and construction equipment Roller Bearings \$ 73,164 (26.6)% \$ 94,428 (26.6)% \$ 97,019 • (29.4)% • Ball Bearings \$ 45,442 (16.6)% \$ 63,625 (17.9)% \$ 56,677 • (17.1)% • Other \$ 21,793 (7.9)% \$ 31,085 (8.7)% \$ 22,369 • (6.8)% • Collets for machine tools
+Net Sales for the Fiscal Year End led Segment Apı ril 2, 2011 Α pril 3, 2010 March 28, 2009 Representative Applications Plain Bearings \$ 168,777 \$ 134,303 \$ 166,658 · Aircraft engine controls and landing gear (50.3)% (48.9)% (46.8)%· Missile launchers • Mining and construction equipment Roller Bearings \$ 98,942 \$ 73,164 \$ 94,428 · Aircraft hydraulics (29.5)% (26.6)% (26.6)%· Military and commercial truck chassis Packaging machinery and gear pumps Ball Bearings \$ 40,637 \$ 45,442 \$ 63,625 · Radar and night vision systems (12.1)% (16.6)% (17.9)%· Airframe control and actuation Semiconductor equipment Other \$ 27,269 \$ 21,793 \$ 31,085 · Collets for machine tools (8.1)% $(7.9)%$ (8.7) (8.7)%· Industrial gears 2

 Plain Bearings.
 Plain bearings are primarily used to rectify inevitable misalignments in various mechanical components, such as aircraft controls, helicopter rotors, or in heavy mining and construction equipment.
 Such misalignments are either due to machining inaccuracies or result when components change position relative to each other.
 Plain bearings are produced with either self-lubricating or metal-to-metal designs and consist of several sub-classes, including rod end bearings, spherical plain bearings and journal bearings.
-Sales of plain bearings accounted for 48.9% of our net sales in fiscal 2010.
+Sales of plain bearings accounted for 50.3% of our net sales in fiscal 2011.

 Roller Bearings.
 Roller bearings are anti-friction products that utilize cylindrical rolling elements.
 We produce three main designs: tapered roller bearings, needle roller bearings and needle bearing track rollers and cam followers.
 We produce medium sized tapered roller bearings used primarily in heavy truck axle applications.
 We offer several needle roller bearing designs that are used in both industrial applications and certain U.S. military aircraft platforms.
 These products are generally specified for use where there are high loads and the design is constrained by space considerations.
 A significant portion of the sales of this product is to the aftermarket.
 Needle bearing track rollers and cam followers have wide and diversified use in the industrial market and are often prescribed as a primary component in articulated aircraft wings.
 We believe we are the world's largest producer of aircraft needle bearing track rollers.
-The sale of roller bearings accounted for 26.6% of our net sales in fiscal 2010.
+The sale of roller bearings accounted for 29.5% of our net sales in fiscal 2011.

 Ball Bearings.
 Ball bearings are devices which utilize high precision ball elements to reduce friction in high speed applications.
 We specialize in four main types of ball bearings: high precision aerospace, airframe control, thin section and industrial ball bearings.
 High precision aerospace bearings are primarily sold to customers in the defense industry that require more technically sophisticated bearing products, such as missile guidance systems, providing higher degrees of fault tolerance given the criticality of the applications in which they are used.
 Airframe control ball bearings are precision ball bearings that are plated to resist corrosion and are qualified under a military specification.
 Thin section ball bearings are specialized bearings that use extremely thin cross sections and give specialized machinery manufacturers many advantages.
 We produce a general line of industrial ball bearings sold primarily to the aftermarket.
-Ball bearings accounted for 16.6% of our net sales in fiscal 2010.
+Ball bearings accounted for 12.1% of our net sales in fiscal 2011.